HK01569/hyperfan/README.md

 - Configurable auto-detect thresholds and timing
 - More robust curve editor UX and visualization
 - Additional chipset-specific helpers and safeguards
+- GPU support for AMD, nVIDIA and Intel cards.
+Legacy cards may be supported in time.
 - Optional cross-platform support (Windows/macOS) as a stretch goal